Osborne & Little

-Osborne & Little is a British manufacturer and retailer of upmarket wallpaper and fabrics.
+Osborne & Little Limited is a British manufacturer and retailer of upmarket wallpaper and fabrics.
 It was established in 1968 and now has showrooms worldwide.
 It was among the brands included in the Victoria and Albert Museum's British Design 1948–2012: Innovation in the Modern Age exhibition in 2012.

 History

 Osborne & Little was established by Sir Peter Osborne (father of Conservative Party politician George Osborne) and his brother-in-law Antony Little.
 The company's shop, in the King's Road, Chelsea, put it in the heart of Swinging London.

 Little was the designer – he had been responsible for Biba's distinctive black and gold logo – and created most of the company's early ranges.
 Hand-printed papers were inspired by everything from the designs of Aubrey Beardsley to the Brighton Pavilion Its success in reinterpreting classic designs in new ways during the 1970s and '80s meant that Little soon presided over a large design team.
 In the book Twentieth Century Pattern Design, Lesley Jackson described the brand as distinctive for its bold reinterpretations of traditional patterns, adding: "historical references tend to be lateral rather than literal".